simonscmap/cmapdatapipeline/docs/getting_started/database_design.rst

 * Dataset_Release_Date
 * Dataset_History

+**tblDatasets_JSON_Metadata** contains additional dataset metadata that is unstructured to allow users to include any information that does not fall within the information in tblDatasets.

+**tblDataset_References** holds references associated with the dataset, typically a DOI, paper citation, or website.
+References that are true DOIs with data frozen in time are linked by Reference_ID to **tblDataset_DOI_Download**.
+This table is used for automating the download of DOI data (DOI_Download_Link) and includes a flag for whether the DOI download is the CMAP template used for submission via the validator (CMAP_Format)

+**tblDataset_Vault** contains the relative path to the dataset leaf directory as well as a public link to the dataset leaf directory (read-only permission).
+In the future this may be joined to the catalog.

+**tblDataset_Servers** holds the alias names of each server the dataset can be found on.
+This was implemented to allow for replication across some but not all servers, and free up space on Rainier.

 **Cruise Metadata**
 The metadata for cruises in CMAP is separated into multiple tables.
 A core **tblCruise** links